ChristophKirst/StemCellTracker/Base/Tags/Readme.md

 Replaces tags in a tag expression by numbers and words.
-Searches for files with a certain tagformat and returns tag ranges for them useful to acces (multiple) folders with numbered images
+Searches for files with a certain tagformat and returns tag ranges for them useful to access numbered / labeled images in possibly multiple folders

 Example